wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-okr-coaching/includes/key-results.md

 **Objective: Transform Surface to be an enterprise business**

-- Key Result: *Increase our revenue per head across Surface sellers by 15%*
+- Key result: *Increase our revenue per head across Surface sellers by 15%*
-- Key Result: *Onboard 15 new Surface partners*
+- Key result: *Onboard 15 new Surface partners*
-- Key Result: *Baseline our Enterprise MAU penetration with a target of 30%*
+- Key result: *Baseline our Enterprise MAU penetration with a target of 30%*
-- Key Result: *Grow our multi-national customer pipeline by 500 customers*
+- Key result: *Grow our multi-national customer pipeline by 500 customers*

 (We'll complete the projects in another unit.)